aaronbruckner/TDD-Enterprise/tasks.md

 ```

 ## 4 - Shield Submodule
+Implementation of the shield module provides lots of opportunities to test and catch growing egde cases as your submodule
+becomes more and more complex.

 #### 4.1 - Expose new shield submodule
 Add new shield submodule to ship.submodules.
 Shield submodule should contain four quadrants (front, back, left, right).